codenload/doc/user_manual.md

 ## What you'll need

-- [ ] A **Raspberry Pi** board connected to the Internet and accesible via SSH.
+- A **Raspberry Pi** board connected to the Internet and accesible via SSH.
 See RPi's [official documentation](https://www.raspberrypi.org/documentation/setup/) and [SSH setup](https://www.raspberrypi.org/documentation/remote-access/ssh/) if you have doubts. *We tested other Linux SBC's but we recommend start with a Raspberry Pi*.
-- [ ] A Code 'n Load account.
+- A Code 'n Load account.
 If you don't have one, you can [request an invitation](https://www.codenload.com/#contact).
 Then login to [Control Panel](https://www.codenload.com/cnl) and change your password.
+You'll see a screen saying you have no devices registered and a link to this guide.
-- [ ] Your PC/smartphone/tablet with Internet access and SSH client to connect to the device.
+- Your PC/smartphone/tablet with Internet access and SSH client to connect to the device.

 ## Device setup